 I hold a bachelor’s degree in biology, a master’s in public health, and a master’s and doctorate in clinical psychology.
 I’m trained in faith-based care to those facing crises or life challenges that have them struggling with a sense of meaning.
 My broad background allows me to recognize, respect, and incorporate the biological, behavioral, relational, and spiritual dimensions of my clients.
 I recognize courage is required to enter and continue with therapy.
 I provide a safe, nonjudgmental environment for people to do this important work.
 I truly care about my clients.

 I have over three decades of work experience in a variety of settings.
 Prior to my clinical psychology practice, I worked in a Fortune 50 corporation health care division, in an independent medical laboratory, and in a high school as a science teacher and department chair.
 My clinical psychology experiences include working with adults in North Carolina, Virginia, and California in hospitals, in private group practice, in the Federal Veterans Affairs system, and in the Federal Bureau of Prisons.

 Treatment & Specialization

 I am a frequent and well-received speaker on a wide variety of topics.
-I hold professional memberships in the North Carolina Psychological Association (NCPA), the American Public Health Association (APHA), the American Association of Suicidology (AAS), the International Critical Incident Stress Foundation (ICISF), and Postpartum Support International (PSI).
-I serve on the faculty for Fire Chaplain 101.
-I am also an active member of the Triangle Critical Incident Stress Management team; a volunteer with Duke Homecare and Hospice; and, a mental health team member for Cornucopia Cancer Support Center.
-I am also a trained Stephen Minister and Stephen Ministry Leader.
+I hold professional memberships in the North Carolina Psychological Association (NCPA), the American Psychological Association (APA), the International Critical Incident Stress Foundation (ICISF), and Postpartum Support International (PSI).
+I have served on the faculty for Fire Chaplain 101.
+I am a mental health team member for Critical Incident Stress Management and, am a consultant for NC Firefighter Peer Support (NCFFPS).
+I also have volunteered with Duke Homecare and Hospice and was a mental health team member for Cornucopia Cancer Support Center.
+I am a trained Stephen Minister and Stephen Ministry Leader.